qiwenC/ConnectAWS/README.md

 # ConnectAWS
-Using Pycom devices to publish message to AWS IoT
+Publish message to AWS IoT from Pycom devices